MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sign-extension.md

 > If you are using the BCContainerHelper PowerShell module to run [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] on Docker, you can use the function `Sign-BCContainerApp` to perform all the steps above.

 ## Self-signed certificate
-For testing purposes and on-premises deployments, it's acceptable to create your own self-signed certificate using the [New-SelfSignedCertificate](/powershell/module/pki/new-selfsignedcertificate) cmdlet in PowerShell on Windows 10 or [MakeCert](/windows/desktop/SecCrypto/makecert).
+For testing purposes and on-premises deployments, it's acceptable to create your own self-signed certificate.
+You can do so using the [New-SelfSignedCertificate](/powershell/module/pki/new-selfsignedcertificate) cmdlet in PowerShell on Windows 10 or [MakeCert](/windows/desktop/SecCrypto/makecert).

 The following example illustrates how to create a new self-signed certificate for code signing: